-The Audit Committee consists of Mr. Pasquale (Chair), Mr. Golub and Mr. Steere, who are not employees of Minerals Technologies.
+The Audit Committee consists of Mr. Pasquale (Chair), Mr. Golub and Dr. Johnson, who are not employees of Minerals Technologies.
+Mr. Steere served on the Committee from 1993 to February 2001.
 The Board of Directors has determined that each of the members of the Audit Committee is independent and financially literate in accordance with the rules of the New York Stock Exchange.
 The Board of Directors has also determined that at least one member of the Audit Committee has financial management expertise.
-The Audit Committee met four times in 1999.
+The Audit Committee met four times in 2001.

 The Board of Directors has reviewed, assessed the adequacy of and approved a formal written charter for the Audit Committee.
-The full text of the Charter of the Audit Committee appears as an appendix to this Proxy Statement.
+The full text of the Charter of the Audit Committee appears as Appendix 1 to this Proxy Statement.